saiyedduri97/GreyScale_Image_Processor/README.md

 # GreyScale_Image_Processor
 Hello, Welcome to simple greyscale Image processer.
-Using this image processer, you can simply apply fully blur/sharpened blur/find edges to your greyscaled image using MATLAB!!
+Using this image processer, you can simply apply fully blur/sharpened blur/find edges to your greyscaled image using MATLAB!!.
+Add a grey Scaled Image of extension ".pgm"